 In 2014, we formed an industry group that offers advice on retailer-focused topics.

-Recently we asked retailers who they sought out for business advice — and, perhaps unsurprisingly, they go to fellow hot tub retailers.
+We asked retailers who they sought out for business advice — and, perhaps unsurprisingly, they go to fellow hot tub retailers.
 So we decided to convene that brain trust right here.
-Each issue, we’ll pose a different topic to a few of our panelists and print their responses.
-This month, meet the retailers who so kindly agreed to help — and let us know what topics you’d like our panel to tackle.
+Each issue, we pose a different topic to a few of our panelists and print their responses.
+Meet the retailers who so kindly agreed to help — and let us know what topics you’d like our panel to tackle.

 Interested In Joining Our Panel?